-The 3 Laws for self-tan products
+The 3 Laws for applying self tan products

-Don’t skimp on the preparations
+Don’t skim the preparations

-Using a body brush, a body scrub or a rough cloth, use a circular motion all over your body, paying particular attention to those areas which tend to be dry such as the elbows, ankles, wrists and knees.
+Using a body brush, a body scrub or a rough cloth, use a circular motion all over your body, paying particular attention to those areas which tend to be dry, such as the elbows, ankles, wrists and knees.
 Apply moisturiser or light body oil and leave it to soak in, using a heavier layer on the rough areas to normalise the epidermis, and repeat this process daily until your skin is soft and smooth.

 Choose the right product for your skin type

 When it comes to self-tanning, it is important to choose the right product for your skin type.
 Salty Face offers many self-tanning products, so you can easily find the one that suits you best.
 The three laws for self-tan products are: First, make sure you choose the right self-tan product that best suits your skin type.
 Second, always follow the directions on the product, as using too much or too little can cause an uneven tan.
 Third, always exfoliate your skin before application to remove dead skin cells for a smooth and even tan.
 This will also help your tan last longer and give you a natural-looking tan.
 With these three simple rules, you can choose the perfect self-tan product and achieve the perfect sun-kissed look!

 Even expensive products will look cheap if the application is slapdash.
 It is best to apply the tanner methodically to ensure you don’t miss bits and gently ensure the coverage is smooth.
 Starting with your arms and legs, work on one limb at a time, only moving on to the next area when your skin is evenly covered.
 You can use tan mitts (available from most chemists), thin rubber gloves, or even a pair of socks to protect your hands and make the application even.